Overcoming Menopausal Vaginal Dryness

 In a study conducted by The Department of Obstetrics and Gynaecology in Finland, it was concluded that sea buckthorn oil was a natural and effective solution to contributing to the health of mucous membranes including where vaginal dryness occurs.

 Many vaginal lubricants available widely in chemists and supermarkets tend to have petroleum derivatives, colours, fragrances, preservatives and may disturb the pH levels in the vagina making it more susceptible to bacteria and yeast infections.
-The Yes Yes Company’s range of vaginal lubricants with certified organic ingredients help target vaginal dryness without paraben and chemicals that potentially could be absorbed through the skin lining the vagina.
+The Yes Yes Company’s range of vaginal lubricants with certified organic ingredients help target vaginal dryness without parabens and chemicals that potentially could be absorbed through the skin lining the vagina.